 by Tim Gilmore, 8/28/2016

-“We don’t accept any government funding,” Evelyn says, “because the government wants us to work from their script.”
+“We don’t accept any government funding,” Evelyn Wright says, “because the government wants us to work from their script.”

-We’re standing in the museum library surrounded by thousands of volumes of Confederate history told almost entirely by the Confederates.
-Nevertheless, Evelyn points to all 53 volumes of series one of The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies and says, “Now that tells both sides of the story.”
+We’re standing in the museum library surrounded by thousands of volumes of Confederate history told entirely by the Confederates.
+Nevertheless, Wright points to all 53 volumes of series one of The War of the Rebellion: a Compilation of the Official Records of the Union and Confederate Armies and says, “Now that tells both sides of the story.”

 Telling both sides is a recurrent theme in this two-room museum, as it is among Confederate apologists everywhere.
 So is the notion that American history as it’s taught today is “revisionist” and that those who find the Confederate flag offensive are ignorant of history.